-Five years after its establishment, the insufficient financial support of CHCC is essentially still a lingering factor in the agency's struggles and challenges.
-This continued throughout fiscal year 2016.
+Six years after its establishment, the insufficient financial support of CHCC is essentially still a lingering factor in the agency's struggles and challenges.
+This continued throughout fiscal year 2017.
 CHCC is considered a "safety net" hospital, providing care for the indigent and uninsured population of the CNMI.
 The Emergency Treatment and Active Labor Act (EMTALA) mandates that CHCC see and treat all those with no ability to pay.
 Uninsured patients are pervasive in the CNMI and will be always be a going concern unless appropriations are provided or businesses are mandated to provide basic insurance coverage to the employees.
 Moreover, the fact that CHCC does not receive a local match portion of Medicaid payments significantly impacts the CNMI's lone hospital's operations.
 Despite these continued challenges, there were accomplishments:

 - a.
-Improvements to hospital and health services continued, including ensuring staff are paid on time, supplies and diagnostic tests are available, health services are accessible, quality control monitoring was performed, repairs and maintenance were completed and overall, ensuring patient safety and quality care; all this while incurring significant uncompensated care costs. - b.
-A resurvey from the Centers for Medicare & Medicaid Services (CMS) was conducted and resulted in a reduction of noncompliance to seven hospital Conditions of Participation; CHCC continues to work and focus on CMS requirements to ensure continued certification.
-Extensions on certification were awarded in FY 2016. - c.
-The End Stage Renal Disease (ESRD) program (Dialysis) continues to operate in compliance with CMS standards compared to prior years where conditions of participation were identified. - d.
-The CHCC Grants Management Office (GMO) opened its doors this fiscal vear to secure the Successor of Interest Agreements and to develop and implement policies that are in compliance with applicable Federal, State, and local laws, regulations, and contract stipulations. - e.
-During and after the arrival of several typhoons, including the devastating Typhoon Soudelor, CHCC managed to ensure no disruption of services to the CNMI's only hospital and to federal programs and activities, such as the Special Supplemental Nutrition Program for Women, Infants, and Children Program;
+Access and availability of hospital and health services continued, including ensuring staff are paid on time, supplies and diagnostic tests are available, health services are accessible, quality control monitoring was performed, repairs and maintenance were completed and overall, ensuring patient safety and quality care; all this while incurring significant uncompensated care costs; - b.
+Plans of Correction were accepted by the Centers for Medicare & Medicaid Services (CMS) for the findings on seven hospital Conditions of Participation; CHCC continues to work and focus on CMS requirements to ensure continued certification.
+Extensions on certification were awarded through FY 2017; - c.
+The End Stage Renal Disease (ESRD) program (Dialysis) continues to operate in compliance with CMS standards; - d.
+The CHCC Grants Management Office (GMO) enforces policies that ensures CHCC is in compliance with applicable Federal, State and local laws, regulations, and contract stipulations; - e.
+During and after the arrival of several typhoons, including the devastating Super Typhoons Yutu and Soudelor, CHCC managed to ensure no disruption of services to the CNMI's only hospital and to federal programs and activities, such as the Special Supplemental Nutrition Program for Women, Infants, and Children Program; - f.
+Hospital-Public Health collaboration and integration continues and are being strengthened with the goal of population health; and - g.
+CHCC credentialed and privileged several new members to its medical staff in FY 2017 thereby expanding services in psychiatry, emergency medicine, pediatrics, general surgery, dentistry and obstetrics/gynecology.